civisanalytics/civis-services-shiny/README.md

 #### File Structure Elements
 - `README.md`
-  - A description of the package and any details needed to understand and/or run the application.
+  - A description of the repository and any details needed to understand and/or run the application.
 - `app.R`
   - A single file that contains `server.R` and `ui.R`.